-Proposition 2.5.
+Proposition 2.4.
 Both Demuth randomness and weak Demuth randomness are closed downward under Turing reducibility within the ML-random sets.

 Proof.
 The case for Demuth randomness is stated as Theorem 11 in [4], and is an immediate corollary of Theorem 18 in [5].
-The case of weak Demuth randomness can be derived from the same theorem in a similar way.
-For the convenience of the reader we give proofs in more standard terminology.
-This appeared as the solution to Exercise 5.1.16 in [19].
+The case of weak Demuth randomness can be derived from that theorem in a similar way.
+For the convenience of the reader we give proofs in a more standard terminology.
+These appeared first in the solution to Exercise 5.1.16 of [23].